 - The fights.
 Why were there so many in my grade?
 At least I remained bruise-free in France.

 - A 12-hour work week sounds like a dream come true, but I actually hated it.
 There was too much free time on my hands, and I felt so unproductive.
 Sure, 50 hours per week is a lot, but the days went by so quickly in CY because we were doing so much.
 In fact, weirdly enough, I think I was actually doing more work for TAPIF outside of the classroom than for City Year.

 - Being the only older-than-high-schoolers, younger-than-teachers person around was sometimes lonely.
 Regardless of how welcoming teachers like Nico were, nobody aside from other assistants understood the TAPIF struggles.
 At Ketcham, I loved being on a team and having a 2nd grade buddy—everyone understood what you were going through, especially in afterschool.
 Hardship truly does bring people closer.

 - Sometimes teachers in France gave me specific topics to talk about—or, on some fortuitous occasions, a few guidelines.
 But otherwise, I crafted my own lesson plans and PowerPoints.
 In the classroom at Ketcham, my partner teacher let me know what to teach in rotations and showed me the worksheets, but gave me the freedom to choose how I wanted to go about doing so.
 For afterschool, although each week was assigned a theme, we created the lesson plans from scratch.

-- My partner teacher is wonderful, and I’m so grateful that I got placed in her classroom.
+- My partner teacher was wonderful, and I’m so grateful that I got placed in her classroom.
 It’s so much smoother, working with one teacher versus fourteen.
-Also, the work environment is almost entirely POC and WOC, which is so refreshing.
+Also, the work environment was almost entirely POC and WOC, which was beyond refreshing.

 - Laon made me so pale.
 I do not miss the endless fog.
 In Maryland and DC, there was so much sun.
 I have acquired the most ridiculous watch and ring tans.